Bored Panda works better on our iPhone app

 Pet hair removal stones are an interesting alternative to traditional brushes or rollers.
 These stones are made from porous materials like pumice or foam glass.
 The rough, textured surface gently grabs pet hair from fabrics as you swipe the stone over your clothing, furniture, or car seats.

 Pet hair removal stones are reusable, eco-friendly, and gentle enough for most fabric types.
 They are particularly effective on surfaces where traditional lint rollers may struggle, such as deeply embedded hair in carpets.
-Plus, unlike sticky rollers, they don’t create any waste and won’t lose their effectiveness over time.
+Plus, unlike sticky rollers, they don’t create waste and won’t lose effectiveness over time.

 FAQs: How To Remove Pet Hair from Clothes